Henry Miller: Paris, 1930–1939

 Miller became fluent in French during his ten-year stay in Paris and lived in France until June 1939.
-During the late 1930s Miller also learned about German-born sailor George Dibbern, helped to promote his memoire Quest and organized charity to help him.
+During the late 1930s he also learned about German-born sailor George Dibbern, helped to promote his memoir, Quest, and organized charity to help him.

 Greece, 1939–1940

-In 1939 Lawrence Durrell, British novelist who was living in Corfu, Greece, invited Miller to Greece.
+In 1939, Durrell, who was living in Corfu, Greece, invited Miller to Greece.
 Miller described the visit in The Colossus of Maroussi (1941), which he considered his best book.
-One of the first acknowledgments of Henry Miller as a major modern writer was by George Orwell in his 1940 essay "Inside the Whale", where he wrote:
+One of the first acknowledgments of Miller as a major modern writer was by George Orwell in his 1940 essay "Inside the Whale".
+Orwell wrote:

-Here in my opinion is the only imaginative prose-writer of the slightest value who has appeared among the English-speaking races for some years past.
-Even if that is objected to as an overstatement, it will probably be admitted that Miller is a writer out of the ordinary, worth more than a single glance; and after all, he is a completely negative, unconstructive, amoral writer, a mere Jonah, a passive acceptor of evil, a sort of Whitman among the corpses.